sdcolville/sdcolville.github.io/about.md

 ## Education
 **Master of Science - Geological Sciences, 2018**
 University of Saskatchewan
-Thesis - *Enhanced Petroleum Hydrocarbon Remediation by Biostimulation: Effects on groundwater Microbial Communities, Geochemistry, and Mineralogy.*
+Thesis: Enhanced Petroleum Hydrocarbon Remediation by Biostimulation: Effects on groundwater Microbial Communities, Geochemistry, and Mineralogy.

 **Bachelor of Science - Environmental Engineering, 2015**
 University of Saskatchewan
-Capstone - *Designing a Municipal Organic Waste Management Facility to Generate Bioenergy.*
+Capstone - Designing a Municipal Organic Waste Management Facility to Generate Bioenergy.